osgi/osgi.enroute.site/_appnotes/resolving.md

 The problem with metadata is that it can also be wrong.
 Especially legacy bundles lack the proper metadata to inform the resolver that they provide a service or require an implementation of a specification.
 Although this is not a problem in runtime since these requirements are generally not used by the Framework, they are designed for using the resolver in selecting a closure of bundles as is described in this app note.

-However, in certain cases it is really necesary to add a capability or a requirement to a bundle in the repository.
+However, in certain cases it is really necessary to add a capability or a requirement to a bundle in the repository.
 Clearly it is possible to wrap the legacy bundle but this is cumbersome and can create confusion down the line.

 Another method is to use the _augments_ that the bnd repositories support.
 Augments can add capabilities and requirements to existing bundles in a repository.
 However, it can only do this for the interactive resolve process.
 When the OSGi Framework resolves a number of bundles it will never takes augments into account.